DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * [the levelling up premium payment](https://www.gov.uk/guidance/levelling-up-premium-payments-for-teachers)
 * [early career payments](https://www.gov.uk/guidance/early-career-payments-guidance-for-teachers-and-schools)

-However, you should be aware that you can only receive the IRP once, and you cannot receive both the levelling up premium payment and the early career payment in the same year.
+However, you should be aware that you can only be eligible for the IRP once, and you cannot receive both the levelling up premium payment and the early career payment in the same year.

 This means that teachers in their first year of employment in England could receive either the IRP and the levelling up premium payment, or the IRP and the early career payment.